 Areas of concentration include Education & Workforce Development (E&WD), Technology Adoption and Transfer (TA), and Research for Future Competitiveness (RFC).

-- Trained 58 high school educators in an advanced manufacturing program who have touched more than
+- Trained 76 high school educators in an advanced manufacturing program who have impacted more than 2,280 students.

 IN-MaC has launched a Digital Manufacturing Testbed that will: